lbryio/lbry-android/README.md

 The app can be launched by opening **LBRY Browser** from the device's app drawer or via the shortcut on the homescreen if that was created upon install.

 ## Running from Source
-The app is built from source via `buildozer`.
+The app is built from source via [Buildozer](https://github.com/kivy/buildozer).
 After cloning the repository, copy `buildozer.spec.sample` to `buildozer.spec` and modify this file as necessary for your environment.
 Please see [BUILD.md](BUILD.md) for detailed build instructions.

 ## Contributing
 Contributions to this project are welcome, encouraged, and compensated.
 For more details, see https://lbry.io/faq/contributing